abonander/buf_redux/README.md

 # buf\_re(a)dux

-A more useful implementation of Rust's `std::io::BufReader`.
+A drop-in replacement for Rust's `std::io::BufReader` with additional functionality.

 Features include: